WPManageNinja/fluent-affiliate-docs/guide/integrations/easy-digital-downloads-integration-with-fluentaffiliate.md

 ## Generate an Affiliate Link

 After you've completed configuring the EDD affiliate settings, the next step is to log in to your **Affiliate Area** provided by FluentAffiliate.
 In the **Affiliate Links** section, paste the **URL** of the product page you want to promote.
-FluentAffiliate will automatically generate a **unique affiliate link** for you.
+Click on the **Generate** button.
+FluentAffiliate will automatically generate a unique **affiliate link** for you.

 Once your link is ready, **copy** the affiliate link and share it wherever you like — on social media, emails, blogs, or directly with your audience.